qiskit-community/qiskit-camp-africa-19/README.md

 ## The team needs a coach

 A Qiskit coach guides and advices the team in its project.
 Also will be your contact point after the hackathon, in case that the project have a continuation.
-The team needs a coach before the final submission at the end of the hackathon.
+Your team will get a coach assigned during the first hours of the hackathon, the first day.
+A team might have more than one coach, but at least one coach.

 ## It's presentation time!

+After the hackathon finishes, the team will have extra time (around 1 hour) to prepare for a 3-minute-long presentation.
+This article has good advices that coaches and judges have been collecting during the past camp editions.
+Make sure you are following those guidelines!

+## It's awards time!

+After the presentations, the 3 judges will have an hour for deliberating the hackathon winners.
+There is a 1st and a 2nd prize winners, which will be evaluated on 1) Originality and Uniqueness; 2) Live Pitch Presentation; 3) Usefulness; and 4) Technical complexity.

+1st place winners will receive a paid trip to the annual flagship Qiskit Camp event near Yorktown Heights, NY.

+Also during this time all the participant will vote for the community choice award.
+Instructions on how to vote will be provided after the presentations.

 ## Hackathon Schedule